 Mr Rai requested fishers to be accurate while reporting fishers missing at sea.
 The ICG should be given regular updates on the status of a missing boat, say every eight or 10 hours.
 He said fishers don't seem to bother much about safety.
-They don't carry life jackets, and don't wear them even if they have one.
+They don't carry life jackets, and don't wear them when they do.